laurentperrinet/Perrinet20PredictiveProcessing/README.md

 macroscopic scale, that is, by considering different cortical areas as different modes of a dependency graph.
 In sec.
-3, we have extended such models to fields of such nodes, organized on the topography of a single visual area .
-At a finer scale than this intermediate mesoscopic scale is the microscopic scale of' actual neural cells.
-Indeed to better understand the mechanisms of predictive processing, we need now to finesse the granularity of the modeling to this scale.
-In particular, in addition to the asynchronous nature of the neural representation, communication between neurons has the property of being event-based.
-Indeed, in a vast majority of neural cells across the biosphere communicate using prototypical, short pulses called action potentials or *spikes*.
+3, we have extended such models to fields of such nodes, organized on the topography of a single visual area.
+At a finer scale than this intermediate mesoscopic scale is the microscopic scale of actual neural cells.
+To better understand the mechanisms of predictive processing, we now need to finesse the granularity of the modeling to this scale.
+In particular, in addition to the asynchronous nature of the neural representation that we explored above, communication between neurons has the property of being event-based.
+Indeed, in a vast majority of neural cells across the living kingdom communicate using prototypical, short pulses called action potentials or *spikes*.
 In this section, we will propose three open problems which are raised when modeling such Spiking Neural Networks (SNNs) in the context of predictive processing.

-4.1 The challenges of representing visual information in Spiking Neunal Networks (SNNs) {#sec:the-challenges-of-representing-visual-information-in-spiking-neunal-networks-snns}
+4.1 The challenges of representing visual information in Spiking Neural Networks (SNNs) {#sec:the-challenges-of-representing-visual-information-in-spiking-neural-networks-snns}
 ---------------------------------------------------------------------------------------

-Following the first generations of ANNs, present machine learning algorithms (DL) constitute a breakthrough, second generation.
+Following the first generations of ANNs, present machine learning algorithms such as Deep Learning (DL) algorithms constitute a breakthrough which formed a second generation of ANNs.
 SNNs constitute a potential, third generation [@Ghosh09].
 Indeed, event-based representation have many advantages which are a deadlock in DL.
-For instance, instead of repeating all compu­tations for each layer, channel and pixel of a hierarchical network ENN), and for which energy-greedy GPUs are necessary, computations need only to be performed for active units at the time of a spike.
-In particular, an developing area of research consists in developing dedicated hardware, such as neuromorphic chips, which would allow to scale the effective volume of computations beyond the last generations of classical semi-conductors (CPUs, GPUs) which attain the limits of Moore's Law.
+For instance, instead of repeating all compu­tations for each layer, channel and pixel of a hierarchical network ANN, and for which energy-greedy GPUs are necessary, event-based computations need only to be performed for active units at the time of a spike.
+In particular, a fast developing area of research consists in developing dedicated hardware, such as neuromorphic chips, which would allow to scale the effective volume of computations beyond the last generations of classical semi-conductors (CPUs, GPUs) which attain the limits of Moore's Law.

-Crucial in this new type of representation is the discrete nature of the addressing of neurons and the analog nature of the timing of spikes.
-Notable results have been made notably in real-time classification and sensor fusion [@Oconnor13] and in pattern recognition [@Lagorce17].
+Crucial in this new type of representation is on one hand the discrete nature of the addressing of neurons and on the other hand the analog nature of the timing of spikes.
+Notable results using such architectures have been made in real-time classification and sensor fusion [@Oconnor13] and in pattern recognition [@Lagorce17].
 Indeed, an important property of SNNs is the ability to represent dynamically a latent, internal variable (the membrane potential in neuro-physiology) and to emit a spike when (and only when) an internally defined threshold is reached.
-This defines each spiking neuron as an integrator (similarly to classical neurons), but also as a synchrony detector.
-This ability to. modulate procuring based on the relative timing of presynaptic spikes constitute a novel paradigm for neural computations [@Paugam12].
+This defines each spiking neuron as an integrator (similarly to classical neurons), but also potentially as a synchrony detector.
+This ability to modulate the processing based on the relative timing of presynaptic spikes constitute a novel paradigm for neural computations [@Paugam12].
 In particular, this shows that the balance in the flux of incoming excitatory and inhibitory spikes is crucial to maximize the efficiency of such SNNs [@Hansel12].

 4.2 The role of cortical waves in shaping the dynamic processing of visual information {#sec:the-role-of-cortical-waves-in-shaping-the-dynamic-processing-of-visual-information}
 --------------------------------------------------------------------------------------

-Another crucial point in deciphering the predictive processing mechanisms in V1 is given by its functional anatomy.
-Indeed, as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
+Another crucial point in deciphering the predictive processing mechanisms is given by the functional anatomy.
+Indeed, in V1 as in other cortical areas, the neural network is highly recurrent with a median number of 10000 connections per neuron.
 Surprisingly, 95% of these connections occur within a 2mm radius (macaque monkey) [@Markov13].
-This suggests that a majority of neural resources is devoted to intraared communications .
-The potential functional role is to generate traveling waves which modify the strength and dynamics of incoming, feed-forward neural activity [@Muller18].
+This suggests that a majority of neural resources is devoted to intra-areal communications.
+One putative functional role of this dense network is to generate traveling waves which modulates the strength and dynamics of the incoming feed-forward neural activity [@Muller18].
 We have seen its potential role in disambiguating motion [@Chemla18] and it has also been shown to facilitate the progressive build-up of visual information [@Bringuier99].

 One "holy grail" in that direction is to find canonical micro-circuits